 The reason why you want to forget about your bad memory or suppress it is because you can't handle thinking about it or talking about and you can't handle the associated feelings.

-Talking about or thinking about your bad memory is not what is causing you all the pain, fear and stress.
-What is causing you all the emotional suffering and physical discomfort, is not wanting to think about or talk about it.
+Talking about or thinking about your bad memory is not what is causing you all the pain, fear and stress as long as you're happy to talk about it.

 When we try and suppress or stop our thoughts and feelings our mind will return to them more often and our body will react with even more fear, because of the amount of emotional significance and attachment you're giving them.